About Me

 Broadly, I'm fascinated by how children make sense of the world, especially how they acquire language.
 I consider myself a developmental psychologist under construction 😃.

-When I’m not running studies with children, analyzing data, or struggling with statistical models and online experiments, I often find myself questioning the scientific endeavor itself, pondering the legitimacy of psychological findings and the nature of knowledge.
+When I'm not running studies with children, analyzing data, or wrestling with statistical models and online experiments, I find myself questioning the scientific endeavor itself; wondering about the legitimacy of psychological findings and the nature of knowledge.

-Outside of research, I enjoy listening to Arabic music, watching TV, chatting with family and friends, and exploring the rich tradition of Islamic Sufism.
+Outside of research, I enjoy listening to Arabic music, watching Arabic dramas, chatting with family and friends, and exploring the rich tradition of Islamic Sufism.

 Background

-I was born and raised in Khartoum, Sudan; right where the River Nile comes to life.
+I was born and raised in Khartoum, Sudan; right where the Blue and White Niles meet and the River Nile comes to life.
 If you’re curious to know more, check out my blog post: A Flesh in Palo Alto, A Soul in Khartoum.

 انا بت مقرن النيلين :)